kubernetes/enhancements/keps/sig-apps/3328-add-queueName-to-jobSpec/README.md

 in core Kubernetes.
 We can see similar implementations in other batch systems outside the Kubernetes, e.g. in [Kubeflow](https://github.com/kubeflow/kubeflow), we can specify the queue name of the distributed training job in [`SchedulingPolicy`](https://github.com/kubeflow/common/blob/21f5ba8833a2e21df17601497a08396c9bae9ab2/pkg/apis/common/v1/types.go#L202-L209)
-We can also found the same implementation in [kubedl](https://github.com/kubedl-io/kubedl), another project helps to run deep learning workloads.
+We can also find the same implementation in [kubedl](https://github.com/kubedl-io/kubedl), another project helps to run deep learning workloads.

 [Kueue](https://github.com/kubernetes-sigs/kueue), a Kubernetes native Job queueing management is also